harvester/docs/docs/networking/best-practice.md

 </head>

 ## Overview

 This best practice guide introduces how to configure Harvester and the external network to achieve the following goals:
-- Traffic isolation between the management plane and the data plane
+- Traffic isolation between the management plane and the data plane.
-- General external switch and router configurations
+- General external switch and router configurations.
-- Network access to VMs from different VLANs
+- Network access to VMs from different VLANs.
-- Access Harvester load balancers from different VLANs
+- Access Harvester load balancers from different VLANs.

-We will use the following diagram as an example to illustrate the best practice.
+We will use the following diagram to illustrate an example and the best practices.

 ![](/img/v1.2/networking/best-practice.png)

 The diagram shows a Harvester cluster composed of two hosts.
 It contains:
-- Hardware:
+- **Hardware**:
   - Two Harvester servers with dual-port network cards.
   - One non-VLAN-aware switch and one VLAN-aware switch.
 We will use the Cisco-like configuration as an example.
   - One router.
 We will use the Cisco-like configuration as an example.

-- Cabling:
+- **Cabling**:
   - The NIC eth0 of the node1 is connected to the port `ethernet1/1` of the switch1, while the NIC eth0 of the node2 is connected to the port `ethernet1/2` of the switch1.
   - The NIC eth1 of the node1 is connected to the port `ethernet1/1` of the switch2, while the NIC eth1 of the node2 is connected to the port `ethernet1/2` of the switch2.
   - The port `ethernet1/3` of the switch1 is connected to the port `ethernet0/1` of the router.
   - The port `ethernet1/3` of the switch2 is connected to the port `ethernet0/2` of the router.

-- Network specification:
+- **Network specification**:
   - The subnet of the Harvester hosts is in the VLAN untagged network.
   - All hosts are in the IPv4 subnet `10.10.0.0/24`, and the gateway IP address is `10.10.0.254`.
   - The VM network allows VLAN 100-200.
   - The IPv4 subnets of the VM network are:
-    - untagged network: `192.168.0.0/24`, and the gateway IP address is `192.168.0.254`.
+    - Untagged network: `192.168.0.0/24`, and the gateway IP address is `192.168.0.254`.
     - VLAN 100: `192.168.100.0/24`, and the gateway IP address is `192.168.100.254`.
     - VLAN 200: `192.168.200.0/24`, and the gateway IP address is `192.168.200.254`.

-- Harvester configuration:
+- **Harvester configuration**:
   - Two cluster networks: `mgmt` and `vm`.
   - Three VM networks under the cluster network `vm`: `vlan100`, `vlan200`, and `untagged`.
   - Six VMs, from `VM1` to `VM6`.